-Non-Persistent cross-site scripting (XSS), also known as Reflected XSS, is one of the three major categories of XSS attacks, the others are; persistent (or Stored) XSS and DOM-based XSS.
+Non-Persistent cross-site scripting or non-persistent XSS, also known as Reflected XSS, is one of the three major categories of XSS attacks, the others are; persistent (or Stored) XSS and DOM-based XSS.
 In general, XSS attacks are based on the victim’s browser trust in a legitimate, but vulnerable website or web application (the general XSS premises).
 The reflected XSS condition is met when a website or web application employs user input in HTML pages returned to the user’s browser, without validating the input first.

 With Non-Persistent cross-site scripting, malicious code is executed by the victim’s browser, and the payload is not stored anywhere; instead, it is returned as part of the response HTML that the server sends.
 Therefore, the victim is being tricked into sending malicious code to the vulnerable web application, which is then reflected back to the victim’s browser where the XSS payload executes.